 Job seekers have access to meaningful employment opportunities

 WFSCA recognizes that both job seekers and employers endeavor to find a “right fit” in workplaces in order to obtain maximum productivity and satisfaction.
 Job seekers, especially those from younger generations, report that they desire to have meaningful employment, jobs that they feel contribute to a greater good.
 WFSCA believes that area employers offer such opportunities, but that job seekers may not always be aware of these occupations or the value that they bring to the companies, community, and global economy.
 As such, WFSCA has a goal to better inform and raise awareness of the industries and occupations that are in demand and growing.
 By educating job seekers about the range of opportunities available in our community, we contribute both to meaningful employment for job seekers as well as better-equipped employees for local companies.

+In 2016 WFSCA spearheaded a community Workforce Plan bringing together Chambers of Commerce, employers, training providers, institutions of higher education, and community-based organizations.
+This plan created a common agenda for the Austin community united in building or enhancing career pathways for economically disadvantaged individuals into middle skills jobs via career pathways.
+To be successful, the Community Workforce Plan required participation from not only the Board and its contractors, but also the broader community of employers, employer associations, chambers of commerce, educators, faith-based entities, civic groups, CBOs, and individuals who will add their voice to solutions.

+In 2021 Hire Local, the second iteration of the Plan was developed building from the learnings from the Community Workforce Plan.
+Austin currently has one of the hottest job markets in the country, but our community continues to grapple with equity concerns such as unaffordability.
+The Hire Local Plan broadens the aperture of the first Community Workforce Plan to achieve three big things for workforce development:

+1) increase skilled local talent while better defining the region’s capacity for training

+2) improve income for local people by creating an affordability index; and

+3) grow payrolls for local businesses

+The Hire Local Plan is built around the following tenets:

+Vision

+A more demand-driven workforce system that:

+effectively engages employers, CBOs, and educational institutions;

+empowers residents to more efficiently match employers’ skills needs; and

+successfully prepares economically disadvantaged residents for middle-skill jobs

+Goal

+To make living in Austin more affordable by improving economically disadvantaged residents’ access to better economic opportunities

+Strategies

+Awareness & Enrollment

+Training

+Placement

+Advancement

+As with the Community Workforce Plan, many organizations within the community are participating in the Plan through data sharing agreements.
+WFSCA contracts with the University of Texas’s Ray Marshall Center to collect and evaluate data annually to determine if as a community, we are moving people out of poverty into in-demand, good paying jobs.

 B. Board Strategies